linlin-yu/Learning-to-Stop-Notes/README.md

 # Learning-to-Stop-Notes
-This is notes for paper review of "Learning to Stop While Learning to Predict"
+This is paper review of "Learning to Stop While Learning to Predict"